“I was unconscious for 15 seconds”

 Pavard, who lasted 90 minutes on the pitch, made a chilling confession before the beIN Sports microphones after the game was over.
 “The clash with Gosens knocked me out I was unconscious for about 15 seconds, but then I got better. ”

 Raphael Varane, one of his teammates in defense, also gave his version about what happened.
-“It took Pavard a few minutes to be totally well, but then he was fit to play..
-The doctors came in and saw that he was perfectly aware of what was going on and was therefore fit to play. “
+“It took Pavard a few minutes to be totally well, but then he was fit to play.
+The doctors came and saw that he was perfectly aware of what was happening and was therefore fit to play. “

 FIFPRO is in touch with @UEFA to find out why the Concussion Charter was not applied and subsequently @ BenPavard28 was not removed from the field of play during the # EURO2020 match between France and Germany. pic.twitter.com/4AKLKurNzz